 There’s the old saying that the journey is the destination.
-While I generally agree with that — y’all know I love a good road trip — there are exceptions to every rule.
+While we generally agree with that — y’all know we love a good road trip — there are exceptions to every rule.

 Jump ahead to: